What are the different types of homes?

 Bungalows

-Bungalows offer a small, usually square shaped, single-story home.
-A lot of the time, this single floor is slightly raised with a porch or several steps leading to the front door.
+A bungalow is typically a small, square-shaped, single-story home.
+Much of the time, this single floor is slightly raised with a porch or several steps leading to the front door.

-Like ranch homes, this single-family style has been popularized in urban and suburban settings.
+Like ranch homes, this single-family style is popular in urban and suburban settings.

 Ranch homes